eirikhex/morse/doc/morse/what_new.rst

 - :doc:`user/sensors/laserscanner` gain the possibility to return also a remission value at the `rssi` level.
 - Introduce the new sensor :doc:`user/sensors/radar_altimeter`, allowing to retrieve the distance to the ground.
+- Improvement of :doc:`user/sensors/accelerometer`, :doc:`user/sensors/imu`
+  and :doc:`user/sensors/velocity`.
+They now works properly with robots with or without physics, and returns properly information in the sensor frame.
+  The computation method is configurable using the `ComputationMode` property, counterpart of the `ControlType` in several actuators.
+- Introduce the new sensor :doc:`user/sensors/barometer`, allowing to compute the atmospheric pressure.

 Middlewares
 -----------